-The first fundamental to instill in young players is that soccer is a team game.
+The first fundamental to instill in your players is that soccer is a TEAM game.
 No team is going to win unless each player contributes.
-Everybody has to learn the fundamentals, the expected outcomes listed below, and hustle if the team is to play well and succeed.
+Everybody has to learn the fundamentals and contribute if the team is to play well and succeed.
+Make it clear that unless everybody does their part, the team has very little chance of playing well.
 This is the first step in building a team mentality.
 Let your players know the team always comes ahead of the individual.
-Stress the importance of each player's contribution to the team's success.
+Stress the idea every player is important and contributes to the team's effort.
 Most importantly, you have to mean those words.
-Don't fall into the trap of playing the same players and not following the participation rule.
-Let every player know that he or she is going to be called upon to play and perform during every game.
-And remember, if you show confidence in your team, they will rise to the challenge.
-Praise not only makes a player feel good; it also helps them raise their game to a higher level.
+Don't fall into the trap of playing the same players and not following the participation rules.
+Let every player know that he or she is going to be called upon to perform at every game.
+If you show confidence in your players, they will rise to the challenge.
+Praise not only makes a player feel good; it helps them raise the level of their game.

-SIMPLE PRACTICE PHILOSOPHY & PLANNING
+SIMPLE PRACTICE PHILOSOPHY